signaldatascience/R-curriculum/src/week4/day2/regression-trees.md

 	* Instead of passing in the `tuneLength` parameter like earlier, use `expand.grid()` to create a grid with `n.trees` set to 500, `shrinkage` set to `10^seq(-3, 0, 1)`, `interaction.depth` set to `1:3`, and `n.minobsinnode` set to `seq(10, 50, 10)`.

 * With the optimal values of the hyperparameters determined with `train()`, call `gbm()` on the data directly with 5000 trees instead of 500 and with `cv.folds=3`.
 (The `gbm()` algorithm will automatically use 3-fold cross-validation to estimate the test error.)

-* The `$cv.error` variable of the `gbm()` fit is a vector of cross-validated RMSE estimates after each incremental improvement to the ensemble of regression trees.
-Find the minimum cross-validated RMSE and plot the cross-validated RMSEs as a function of number of trees added to the model.
 Compare the minimum RMSE to previously obtained RMSEs for other models.

-* Determine the degree of overfitting by using `predict()` to generate predictions on the entire dataset and calculating the RMSE from those predictions.
-(Running `predict()` on a `gbm()` model will automatically default to using the optimal number of trees in the ensemble model as determined by the RMSE estimates in `$cv.error`.)

 [^kuhn]: See Ben Kuhn's [comments](http://www.benkuhn.net/gbm) on gradient boosting.